Common Name(s): Macacauba, Macawood, Hormigo, Orange Agate

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood mineral/gum deposits (yellow) occasionally present; growth rings indistinct; rays not visible without lens (exclusively uniseriate); parenchyma aliform (lozenge), confluent, and banded (not marginal).
+Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood mineral/gum deposits (yellow) occasionally present; growth rings indistinct; narrow rays not visible without lens, fairly close to close spacing; parenchyma lozenge, confluent, and banded (not marginal).

 Rot Resistance: Heartwood is rated as durable to very durable regarding decay resistance, with good resistance to insect attacks as well.

 Workability: Overall, good working characteristics for both hand and machine tools, though areas of interlocked grain should be approached with care to avoid tearout.
 Able to take a very high natural polish.
 Turns and glues well.

 Odor: No characteristic odor.

 Allergies/Toxicity: Besides the standard health risks associated with any type of wood dust, no further health reactions have been associated with Macacauba.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Commonly imported under a variety of common names, and in a number of forms (lumber, turning blanks, flooring, etc.).
 Expect prices to be moderate for an imported exotic hardwood.